-- Due to the Kenow wildfire, all trails and backcountry campgrounds in Waterton Lakes National Park and Akamina Kishinena Provincial Park remain closed.
-The GDT is closed from the International Boundary (a1) to Sage Pass (a17).
-No detour is available.
-For 2018, Font Creek Trail is the Alternate Southern Terminus of the GDT.
+- Due to the Kenow wildfire, many trails and backcountry campgrounds in Waterton Lakes National Park and Akamina Kishinena Provincial Park remain closed.
+The GDT is closed from the Carthew-Alderson trail junction (a3) to Sage Pass (a17).
+The Lakeshore Trail has re-opened but since the remaining portions of the GDT within Waterton Lakes National Park remain closed, Font Creek Trail is the Alternate Southern Terminus of the GDT in 2018.

 - Trail 7 near Jasper is closed to hikers south of the junction with Trail 7e and north of the junction with Trail 7a due to grizzly and black bears frequenting the area next to the golf course.
 Detour by taking Trail 7e towards Trefoil Lakes and Trail 7b south to Old Fort Point trailhead.
 Equestrian uses can still use Trail 7 but are not to dismount.

 - Numa Creek Trail (Rockwall access trail) remains closed due to wash out of the bridge over the Vermilion River.
 The pedestrian bridge is being replaced with an estimated opening date in August 2018.